 In 2012, the University of Michigan (U-M) partnered with Technion Institute of Technology and the Weizmann Institute of Science to support meritorious research, foster innovation and spur collaboration in the areas of biomedical sciences.

 The partnership awards funding to support collaborative research projects led by scientists from the three institutions.
 Projects are awarded based on their potential to lead to scientific advances in understanding pathways of disease, novel diagnostics or therapeutics, as well as to peer-reviewed publication, and potentially other extramural support.

-Research projects from all three institutions are presented during the annual D. Dan and Betty Kahn symposium, which this year runs September 4-8 in Israel.
-The focus of this year's symposium is to explore the convergence of biomedicine and bioengineering.
+Research projects from all three institutions are presented during the annual D. Dan and Betty Kahn symposium, which was held this year September 4-8 in Israel.
+The focus of the 2017 symposium was to explore the convergence of biomedicine and bioengineering.

 Awards will support a collaborative research project which requires one Principal Investigator (PI) from the University of Michigan (U-M), and one Principal Investigator (PI) from either the Technion Institute of Technology or the Weizmann Institute of Science.
 Awards will be given to each successful joint project between the U-M and the Technion, or between U-M and the Weizmann Institute.
 These collaborative projects should lead to scientific advances in understanding pathways of disease, novel diagnostics, or therapeutics, as well as to peer-reviewed publication, and potentially other extramural support.
 Past recipients of UM-Israel Partnership for Research grants are eligible to re-apply, with grants evaluated on a competitive basis along with new grant applications.